-The striker has suffered a grade one hamstring injury and is unlikely to be fit for Saturday's clash with Real Madrid in Lisbon, while his World Cup chances are also up in the airAtletico Madrid have revealed that Diego Costa is a major doubt for the Champions League final due to a hamstring injury.
+The striker has suffered a grade one hamstring injury and is unlikely to be fit for Saturday's clash with Real Madrid in Lisbon

-The Spain international was susbtituted early on during his side's 1-1 draw with Barcelona on Saturday and was reduced to tears whilst receiving treatment on the sidelines.
+The Spain international was susbtituted early on during his side's 1-1 draw with Barcelona last Saturday and was reduced to tears whilst receiving treatment on the sidelines.

-The club have now confirmed that he has suffered a grade one hamstring injury, throwing his chances of playing against Real Madrid into serious doubt, while also raising concerns over his availability for the World Cup starting next month.
+The club have since confirmed he has suffered a grade one hamstring injury, throwing his chances of playing against Real Madrid into serious doubt, whilst also raising concerns over his availability for the World Cup starting next month.

-"Diego Costa has suffered a grade one muscular injury to the femoral bicep of the back of his right leg," the club said on Twitter before adding that they are waiting for definitive news on the length of time needed for the striker's recovery.
+"Diego Costa has suffered a grade one muscular injury to the femoral bicep of the back of his right leg," the club tweeted through their official account, before confirming they are waiting for definitive news on the length of time needed for the striker's recovery.

-The Brazil-born star was struggling with a hamstring problem prior to Saturday's decider at Camp Nou but coach Diego Simeone had insisted that he was ready to play following midweek training.
+The Brazil-born star was struggling with a hamstring problem prior to Saturday's Liga decider at Camp Nou, but head coach Diego Simeone had insisted the player was ready to play following training during the week.